buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 Think of this blog as a neater version of my notebook.

 ### The scope of this blog
 In this blog, I’ll talk about various things from the design methods that I’m experimenting, the takeaways from the projects, some tips or tutorial, or even `mistakes` that I learned from.
+This blog is intended to be enjoyable and informative for everyone.

 Hopefully, I can resist the temptation from sharing something outside of the scope, like food or travel story.
 I’m not making any promises though!